ArvatoSystems_Medien_Blog_BPM_O2C_VX-24402

 A Quick Note on the Order-To-Cash Process

-Due to the complexity of the topic and the fact that many different processes have to be merged, the automation of the process becomes more and more important in order to achieve optimal results.
+Due to the complexity of the topic and the fact that many different processes have to be merged, automation becomes increasingly important to achieve optimal results.
 Therefore, so-called ERP systems (ERP = Enterprise Resource Planning) support companies in fully digitizing and automating the order-to-cash process.

 Process Mapping in the Order-To-Cash Process